kvankova/code-embedder/README.md

 ```
 ````

-With any changes to the function `print_hello` or class `Person` in `main.py`, the code block sections are updated in the `README` file with the next workflow / pre-commit hook run.
+With any changes to the function `print_hello` or class `Person` in `main.py`, the code block sections are updated in the `README` file with the next code-embedder run.

 ## 🤝 Contributing
 We welcome contributions to improve this package!